benevbright/react-navigation-collapsible/README.md

 #### When scroll slowly, the layout is flickering on Android.

-This is `react-native`'s regression bug.
+This is `react-native`'s regression bug on Android.
 Here is a workaround. https://github.com/facebook/react-native/issues/15445#issuecomment-321721259

 #### With State persistence [#40](https://github.com/benevbright/react-navigation-collapsible/issues/40)